“Please state your name for the record.”

 “Which one?
 There’s a few to choose from.”

 “Tell Jiyandi to get the ship ready.
-We need to stop him.
-I’ll go put in a requisition for enough magcuffs to secure them for transport.”
+We need to stop him before he can implement his plan.
+I’ll put in a requisition for magcuffs.”

 Kenian looked at the two Agents.
 “If you don’t mind, I’d like to join you.”

 Drianna raised an eyebrow.
 “Oh, you would, would you?
-The Agency only allows authorized personnel to travel on its ships.”
+The Agency only allows authorised personnel to travel on its ships.”

 “The Shrike is yours, not the Agency’s,” Ashrinn reminded her.